joshuawatkins04/ENGG_TuePM/frontend/README.md

+# Project Setup

+## Pre-reqs

+- Node.js version >= 18.0.0

+## Steps to run frontend app

+1. Make sure to 'git pull' the latest version of the project first.

+2. Open Powershell or console and navigate to the ENGG_TUEPM/frontend/ directory

+3. Type 'npm install' and it should start installing modules into /node_modules

+4. Once complete, do 'npm run dev' in the console.
+This should start up the local dev server

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.